Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Accretion onto Stars with an Octupole and a Dipole Field

-Fig. \ref{hswdip} shows the hot spots on the surface of the star.
-The spots are similar to those in the pure octupole case, but the rings have a higher inclination relative to the equatorial plane due to the larger misalignment angle.
+\fig{hswdip} shows the distribution of the energy flux, $F$, on the surface of the star.
+The energy flux distribution is usually very similar to that of the density distribution.
+One can see that the spots in a purely octupolar case are similar to spots in this case.
+However, now the rings have a higher inclination relative to the equatorial plane due to the larger tilt of the octupolar axis (compared with the purely octupolar case).

-Fig. \ref{lcwdip} shows the light curves associated with rotation of the star.
+\fig{lcwdip} shows the light curves associated with the rotation of the star.
 The shapes of the light curves strongly depart from sinusoids, in contrast with the pure octupolar case.
-However, the reason is not the small dipole component, but instead the fact that the misalignment angle ($\Theta_3=20^\circ$) is higher than that in pure octupolar case ($\Theta_3=10^\circ$), and the southern ring is seen by the observer even at small inclination angles $i$.
-At very high $i$, the observer see both rings in similar proportions, and the light curve becomes sinusoidal with two peaks per period.
+However, the cause is not the small dipole component, but instead the fact that the misalignment angle ($\Theta_3=20^\circ$) is larger than that in the pure octupolar case ($\Theta_3=10^\circ$), and a part of the southern ring is seen by the observer even at small inclination angles $i$.
+Each ring has a density (brightness) enhancement connected with the tilt, and these bright regions are in anti-phase (i.e., diametrically-opposite sides of the star).
+Hence, at small $i$, the observer mainly sees one ring, while only seeing part of the second ring, which gives one peak per period.
+At large $i$, the observer sees both rings in similar proportion, but the bright regions of rings alternate, and hence the light-curve has two peaks per period.
+See the animations for spots viewed at inclination angles $i=0^\circ$ and $i=90^\circ$ respectively. \footnote{See Supplement: animations oct-dip-i0.avi and oct-dip-i90.avi.}

+The above results are shown for the accretion rate determined in our code, in which the disk interacts with the octupolar component of the field.
+If the accretion rate decreases, then the inner disk will move to larger distances and the disk will start interacting with the dipolar component.
+This will lead to a different light-curve shape and to the phase shift in the light-curve equal to the phase difference between the dipolar and octupolar moments (see Sec. \ref{sec:phase} for details).